da-niao-dan/Python-DS-ToolBox/EnvironmentConfiguration.md

 Using Jupyter Lab with a bash shell and [vim-Plugin](https://github.com/jwkvam/jupyterlab-vim) is my current setup or prototyping.

+Another word about miniconda vs conda. miniconda is a slim version of conda, and when you try to install some packages, the download might fail (at least in somegeographical position).
+I recommend using conda.

 ## VScode with WSL

 WSL is shorthand for Windows Subsystem for Linux, essentially, you can use linux working environment on Windows with ease.
 Install WSL according to this [guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).